 Dexamethasone intravitreal is an implant injected into the eye to treat swelling that may occur when there is a blockage of certain blood vessels in your eyes.

-Dexamethasone intravitreal implant is also used to treat non-infectious uveitis affecting the posterior segment of the eye.
+Dexamethasone intravitreal implant is also used to treat posterior uveitis, inflammation that affects the back part of the eye.

 Dexamethasone intravitreal implant may also be used for purposes not listed in this medication guide.

 What are the possible side effects of dexamethasone intravitreal implant (Ozurdex)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.